Montandalar/ScaleImpTcl/README.md

 #### Windows

+##### The easy way
+Run `build-easy.cmd`.
+This will use the prebuilt tclkit included in the source repository to build ScaleImp.
+Branding is pre-applied to that kit, so you don't have to download any dependencies.

+##### The hard way: grabbing all dependencies yourself
+If you don't trust my prebuilt tclkit, want to apply a different icon to ScaleImp, or want produce an even smaller executable by using UPX, or just like making life harder for yourself, you can follow these instructions.

 Prerequisites are:
 * tclkit - basis of a standalone Tcl/Tk program
 * sdx - tool for packing ScaleImp into tclkit